-A Quorum is defined as 1/3 of the voting membership.
+A Quorum is defined as 1/3 of total membership.
 Unless otherwise stated the required vote for all items of business (a vote of the church) shall be 3/4 of the voting members present.
-Each member who is sixteen years of age or older and is a regular attending member of Lakewood Village Baptist Church shall possess an equal right to vote.
+Each member who is sixteen years of age or older shall possess an equal right to vote.

 Article Eight: Amendments

 Proposed amendments to this constitution shall be announced in a business meeting agenda at least thirty days prior to the business meeting scheduled.

-A vote of no less than 3/4 of the total voting members is required for the adoption of proposed amendments.
+A vote of no less than 3/4 of the members present is required for the adoption of proposed amendments.